Home

 Built for the agent of this Dorset estate in 1906, with a converted stable cottage across the yard from the kitchen, Rushay’s principal rooms face south and west, with high ceilings and waxed wooden floors.
 Their bay windows overlook the garden to the unspoilt countryside beyond, and fill with light.

-The dining room was opened into the kitchen in the 1960s, and we have updated the kitchen with plenty of prep space on the mahogany island and counters, a two-oven Aga, an electric hob and oven, microwave, and all the equipment you could need, from big pots and pans to colanders, utensils and scales.
-Two doors lead into the laundry, or the pantry with its big American-style friedge-freezer.
+The dining room was opened into the kitchen in the 1960s, and we have updated the kitchen with plenty of prep space on the mahogany island and counters.

-At the top of the oak stairs, five double bedrooms off the landing corridor have white floors and walls, emphasizing the sense of air and space.
+At the top of the oak stairs, white floors and walls in the two king size bedrooms and three double bedrooms off the landing corridor emphasize the sense of air and space.
+Each room is markedly individual, but all are beautifully decorated and have plenty of space for hanging your clothes – or draping them over a chair!
 At the top of the back stairs, a broad winding flight takes you to the attic dorm with four single beds (and a shower room en suite).

 The house was completely renovated in 2020/21, using local recycled materials wherever possible and keeping to the Arts & Crafts aesthetic.
 The house is naturally bright and spacious, and we’ve aimed to make it as comfortable as it is beautiful.